 Introduction

 Face cards, or court cards, are a vital component of a standard deck of playing cards.
-Each of these cards has its own unique character and personality.
+Each has its unique character and personality.

 Get ready to enter the world of Jacks, Queens, and Kings, and discover why they are more than pretty faces at the poker table.